CrayLabs/OLCF_SmartSim2023/README.md

-# OLCF_Frontier_SmartSim_2023
+# Introduction

-Workshop materials for the SmartSim workshop at OLCF Frontier
+This repository has all the scripts and inputs necessary to run a toy model of the ocean using MOM6.
+A machine-learning model is embedded into the numerical solver (the momentum component of the Navier-Stokes equations).

-Quick Instructions
+# Quick Instructions

-1. Navigate to your directory on the Orion Lustre Filesystem
+1. Navigate to the workshop scratch space on the Lustre filesystem

     ```
-    export SCRATCH_ROOT=/lustre/orion/$PROJECT/scratch/$USER
+    export SCRATCH_ROOT=/lustre/orion/gen150/world-shared/smartsim-2023/workshop_scratch/$USER
     cd $SCRATCH_ROOT
     ```

 1. Clone down the repository

     ```